lambda-feedback/compareExpressions/app/docs/user.md

 Taking the ratio of the given answer and the example response gives:
 $$ \frac{\frac{\partial^2 T}{\partial x^2}+\frac{\dot{q}}{k} - \frac{1}{\alpha}\frac{\partial T}{\partial t}}{\alpha k \frac{\partial^2 T}{\partial x^2}+ \alpha \dot{q} - k \frac{\partial T}{\partial t}} = \alpha k $$

 By default $\alpha$ and $k$ are assumed to be variables so the ratio is not seen as a constant.
-This can be fixed by addding `('alpha','constant') ('k','constant')` to the `symbol_asssumptions` parameter.
+This can be fixed by adding `('alpha','constant') ('k','constant')` to the `symbol_asssumptions` parameter.

-The make it simpler and more intuitive to write valid reponses we add the following input symbols:
+The make it simpler and more intuitive to write valid responses we add the following input symbols:

 | Symbol                                  | Code                    | Alternatives                |
 | --------------------------------------- | ----------------------- | --------------------------- |